Why enroll in a BSN program in nursing?

 What is the time commitment to attend the prelicensure undergraduate BSN program?

 The prelicensure undergraduate BSN program is a full-time program that takes four years (eight semesters) to complete if a student enters as a freshman.
 Students attend classes and clinical each fall and spring semester.
 Students can expect to be in class or clinical five days per week with some opportunities for weekend or evening clinical.
-The accelerated evening and weekend program is a full time program that can be completed in 18 months.
-Classes, labs and clinical meet Tuesday through Saturday evenings.
 We do not have a part time or LPN bridge program.

 Can I transfer in credits?
 From which schools does Widener University accept transfer credits?